-Martha Diaz is an award winning community organizer, social entrepreneur, media producer, archivist, curator, mentor, and educator, who for twenty-five years has traversed between the hip-hop entertainment industry, public sector and academia.
-She has worked in Hollywood and independent movie productions, producing short films, TV shows, documentaries, music videos, and PSA’s.
-As an educator, she taught middle and high school students in Harlem and the Bronx, and for four years was a part-time professor at New York University’s Gallatin School.
-Diaz founded, produced and curated the Hip-Hop Odyssey International Film Festival and Hip-Hop Education Summit, and has been the executive director of the community building organization Hip-Hop Association since 2004.
+Martha Diaz is a community organizer, media producer, archivist, curator, mentor, and educator.
+Diaz is one of Women’s eNews distinguished 21 Leaders for the 21st Century whose work has traversed the hip-hop entertainment industry, the public arts sector, and the academy over the last 25 years.
+Diaz has worked in Hollywood and on independent movie productions creating short films, TV shows, documentaries, and music videos.
+As an educator, she has taught middle and high school students in Harlem and the Bronx and was an Adjunct Professor at New York University’s Gallatin School.
+Diaz founded, produced and co-curated the Hip-Hop Odyssey International Film Festival and Hip-Hop Education Summit in 2002.
 In 2010, Diaz formed the Hip-Hop Education Center to cultivate and formalize the field of hip-hop-based education.
-She has published research papers on hip-hop education and is co-editor of the Hip-Hop Education Guidebook, Vol. I (Hip-Hop Association, 2007) and Rebel Music: Resistance Through Hip-Hop and Punk (Information Age Publishing, 2015).
-Among her fellowships and residencies, Diaz served as a resident of NJ Performing Arts Center’s Alternate Routes Program, Fellow at NYU’s Reynolds Program for Social Entrepreneurship, Fellow at the Lemelson Center for the Study of Invention and Innovation – National Museum of American History, resident Hip-Hop Scholar/Curator at the Schomburg Center for Research in Black Culture, and Columbia University Community Scholar.
-She has been a guest curator at the Museum of the Moving Image and The Academy of Motion Pictures Arts and Sciences, and is a member of the Cornell Hip-Hop Collection advisory board and Hip-Hop Hall of Fame.
-Some of her archival projects include working with Ralph McDaniels (Video Music Box), James Top (Graffiti TV,) and Parkwood Entertainment (Beyoncé Knowles-Carter).
-She is the associate producer on the Nas: Time Is Illmatic documentary, and is currently working on the Untitled, Tupac Shakur documentary with Steve McQueen.
-Diaz is completing an appointment as a Hiphop Archive Research Institute and Nasir Jones Fellow at Harvard University.
+She has published research papers on hip-hop education and is co-editor of the Hip-Hop Education Guidebook, Vol. I ( 2007) and Rebel Music: Resistance Through Hip Hop and Punk (2015).
+Diaz has served as a Fellow at the Lemelson Center for the Study of Invention and Innovation – National Museum of American History, Curator/Scholar at The Schomburg Center for Research in Black Culture, Community Scholar at Columbia University, and The Nasir Jones Fellow at Harvard University.
+She was the Associate Producer of Nas: Time Is Illmatic film, which opened Tribeca Film Festival in 2014 and is presently working as co-Producer of the Untitled, Tupac Shakur documentary.
+Diaz was invited to curate the first Hip-Hop movie series presented by the Academy of Motion Picture Arts and Sciences and served as a guest curator at the Museum of the Moving Image.
+She sits on the advisory board of the Universal Hip-Hop Museum, Cornell University Hip Hop Collection, and the Hip-Hop Hall of Fame and Museum.
+Diaz is currently the New School Creation Fellow at the High Tech High Graduate School of Education where she is co-designing the first online hip-hop high school.

-Diaz earned an M.A. in Moving Image Archiving and Preservation from New York University’s Tisch School of the Arts; M.A. in Hip-Hop Social Entrepreneurship from New York University’s Gallatin School of Individualized Study; and B.A. in Communications with a minor in TV and Film Production from Fairleigh Dickinson University.
+Diaz earned an M.A. in Moving Image Archiving and Preservation from New York University’s Tisch School of the Arts; M.A. in Hip-Hop Social Entrepreneurship from New York University’s Gallatin School of Individualized Study; and B.A. in Communications with a minor in television and film Production from Fairleigh Dickinson University.